PATH (rail system): Construction

 The current Downtown Hudson Tubes were built about 1+1/4 mi south of the first one.
 Three years of construction using the tubular cast iron method finished in 1909.
-The uptown and downtown tunnels had two tubes with a single unidirectional track.
+The uptown and downtown tunnels had two tubes, each with a single unidirectional track.
 The eastern sections of the tunnels, in Manhattan, were built with the cut and cover method.

 Opening

 Test runs of empty trains started in late 1907.
 Revenue service started between Hoboken Terminal and 19th Street at midnight on February 26, 1908, when President Theodore Roosevelt pressed a button at the White House that turned on the electric lines in the uptown tubes (the first train carrying passengers, all selected officials, had run the previous day).
 This became part of the current Hoboken–33rd Street line.
 The H&M system was powered by a 650-volt direct current third rail which, in turn, drew power from an 11,000-volt transmission system with three substations.
 The substations were the Jersey City Powerhouse, as well as two smaller substations at the Christopher Street and Hudson Terminal stations.

 An extension of the H&M from 19th Street to 23rd Street opened in June 1908.
 In July 1909, service began between the Hudson Terminal in Lower Manhattan and Exchange Place in Jersey City, through the downtown tubes.
 The connection between Exchange Place and the junction near Hoboken Terminal opened two weeks later, forming the basic route for the Hoboken-Hudson Terminal (now Hoboken–World Trade Center) line.
 A new line running between 23rd Street and Hudson Terminal was created in September.
 Almost a year after that, the H&M was extended from Exchange Place west to Grove Street, and the 23rd Street–Hudson Terminal line was rerouted to Grove Street, becoming part of the current Journal Square–33rd Street line.
 A fourth line, Grove Street–Hudson Terminal (now the Newark–World Trade Center line), was also created.
 In November 1910, the Hoboken–23rd Street and Grove Street–23rd Street lines were extended from 23rd Street to 33rd Street.